 Getting the editor working on a page is as simple as including the TinyMCE script in the <head> and initializing it on a page.

-Example HTML code is provided on your account dashboard with your API key already inserted in the script.
+You can find example HTML on your account dashboard with your API key already inserted in the script.
 Copy the code directly from there to create an HTML file hosted on your server.

 View the page in a browser.
-Assuming you’ve added the API key correctly, and added domains (if required), you should now have TinyMCE running from Tiny Cloud without the “nag message”.
+Assuming you’ve added the API key correctly, and added domains (if required), you should now have TinyMCE running from Tiny Cloud without the message asking about domains.

-If not, you can contact us any time for assistance.
-(TinyMCE support is included with the 14 day trial when you sign up for an API key.)
+If not, you can contact Tiny Support any time for assistance.
+(TinyMCE support is included with the 14 day free trial when you sign up for an API key.)